rmulder/portf/anguPlay/README.md

 # Angular Play

-## Descr:
+## About:
-Got a little bored, made a basic todo list.
+Got a little bored, made a simple todo list.

 ## Technologies Used:
-* ES6
+* JS
 * Angular
 * jQuery
 * SCSS